KallDrexx/Xom/README.md

 var nodes = xom.GenerateNodes(typeof(MySerializationType));
 ```

-`GenerateNodes` looks at the type passed in and returns a collection of [Nodes](https://github.com/KallDrexx/Xom/blob/master/Xom.Core/Models/Node.cs).
+`GenerateNodes` looks at the type passed in and returns a collection of [Nodes](https://github.com/KallDrexx/Xom/blob/master/Xom.Core/Models/Node.cs), which provides a runtime representation of the Xml types that is much easier to work with.